jarviscanada/jarvis_data_eng_KantyGakima/linux_sql/README.md

 ```

 * **scrpts/host_info.sh and scripts/host_usage.sh:** First run the linux commands to collect data such as
-  'vmstat --unit M', 'lscpu' to verify the expected values.\
+  `vmstat --unit M`, `lscpu` to verify the expected values.\
   Run the scripts and verify that new entries appear in the tables with the SELECT command as previously.

 # Deployment
 This project is deployed using GitHub, Docker, a Database, and Crontab.
-to automate data collection
 - GitHub: The project is pushed into a GitHub repository for collaboration, version control, and to be able to reuse the code
-- Docker: A PostgreSQL instance is deployed inside a Docker container with script/psql_docker.sh that automates
+- Docker: A PostgreSQL instance is deployed inside a Docker container with `script/psql_docker.sh` that automates
   container creation, startup, and shutdown.
-- Database initialization: sql/ddl.sql is executed on host_agent database to create host_info and host_usage tables
+- Database initialization: `sql/ddl.sql` is executed on host_agent database to create `host_info` and `host_usage` tables
-- Crontab: A cron job was added using crontab -e to execute host_usage.sh every minute automatically.
+- Crontab: A cron job was added using `crontab -e` to execute host_usage.sh every minute automatically.
 # Improvements